 Version Check is a basic operation which every developer does while building applications.
-Wrong Conditions may cause Application Compatibility issues to both developers and users, when they look at migrating the existing applications to a newer OS.
+Microsoft says, wrong Conditions may cause Application Compatibility issues to both developers and users, when they look at migrating the existing applications to a newer OS.
 The Windows version is actually composed of a bunch of different fields, all packed into an OSVERSIONINFO structure.

 The relevant parts of the OSVERSIONINFO are: